 What does my business need to do to ensure coverage?

-In sort the organisation needs to ensure that it meets the requirements for coverage.
-An insurance provider wants to see that an organisation has assessed its vulnerability to cyberattacks, created a cyber risk profile and follows best practices by enabling defences and controls to protect against attacks as much as possible.
+In short, the organisation needs to ensure that it is insurable by meeting the requirements for coverage.
+A cyber insurance provider wants to see that an organisation has assessed its vulnerability to cyberattacks, created a cyber risk profile and follows best practices by enabling defences and controls to protect against attacks as much as possible.
 Employee education in the form of security awareness, especially for phishing and social engineering, should be part of any protection plan.